Arabian wolf: Description

 The Arabian wolf is one of the smallest subspecies of wolf.
 It stands on average 25-26 in at shoulder height and the adult weighs an average of 45 lb.
-The cranial length of the adult Arabian wolf measures on average 200.8 mm, which is smaller than most wolves.
+The cranial length of the adult Arabian wolf measures on average about 20 cm, which is smaller than most wolves.
 Along with the Indian wolf, it is probably smaller than other wolves to help it adapt to life in a hot, dry climate.
 This is an example of Bergmann's rule, where mammal size varies by the warmth of their environment.
 Its ears are proportionally larger in relation to its body size when compared to other sub-species of Canis lupus, an adaptation probably developed to help disperse body heat (Allen's Rule).

 They have a short thin coat which is usually a grayish beige color, "... a mixture of black and slightly buffy grey" according to Pocock.
-Melanistic (dark) Arabian wolves have been recorded in Saudi Arabia's western highlands.
+Melanistic Arabian wolves have been recorded in Saudi Arabia's western highlands.
 Similar to other canines, the Arabian wolf does not have sweat glands and so it must control its body temperature by rapid panting, which causes evaporation from the lungs.
 Occasionally the pads of the third and fourth toes are fused in the back; a feature which differentiates its tracks from a dog's.
 It is distinguished from the Indian wolf by its smaller skull, smaller size and thinner coat.